5 Benefits Of Moringa For Skin + How To Make A DIY Mask At Home For Glowing Skin

 As moringa takes the reins on your sebaceous glands, it may also control breakouts.
 After all, excess sebum has a knack for mixing with dead skin cells and blocking the pores, resulting in pimples.
 To top it off, "oil is a breeding ground for the bacteria that cause acne," says Cheung.

 Additionally, moringa's antioxidative properties can ease the biological processes behind breakouts and other skin conditions.
 "When skin is under oxidative stress—from lack of sleep, poor diet, stress, or living in a polluted city—it causes inflammation," says Simpson.
 This can prompt those hormonal imbalances mentioned above, causing "many different conditions to manifest, such as acne, redness, psoriasis, and eczema," she notes.

 Though scientists have yet to study moringa's wound-healing potential in humans, the existing research shows promise.
-In a lab study, components from moringa leaf extract sped up wound closure in human dermal fibroblast cells.
-A more recent animal study found that a topical moringa gel improved wound healing and collagen formation.
+In a lab study, components from moringa leaf extract sped up wound closure5 in human dermal fibroblast cells.
+A more recent animal study found that a topical moringa gel improved wound healing and collagen formation6.

 Try it at home:

 Moringa powder is easy to use in a homemade mask.
 You can find the bright green powder at health stores and vitamin shops.
 Just be sure to check the expiration date, and always purchase high-quality powder.

 Here's how to make a DIY moringa face mask.